bgaspar

 Her research focuses on how (underrepresented) language learners maneuver through social and symbolic power as they gain agency, use their imagination and engage in pedagogies such as project-based learning, task based, (multi)literacies, living literacies and social justice.

-Besides her teaching and research interest she has been regularly organizing Italian movie nights, Cooking nights, and Italian mini poster conferences for learners of Italian with the support and generous funding received from the French and Italian Department and the Student & Faculty Interaction Grant.
+Besides her teaching and research interest she has been regularly organizing Italian movie nights, Cooking nights, and Italian mini poster conferences for learners of Italian.
+She is the faculty advisor of the student-run Dolce Vita Italian Club, the SLAT Student Association (SLATSA), and the Journal of Second Language Acquisition and Teaching (JSLAT).

 Area of Specialization